asvishnyakov/guidelines-and-styleguides/how-to-use-customize-and-extend-bootstrap.md

-# How to customize and extend bootstrap
+# How to use, customize and extend bootstrap

 ## About terms